Montana State University: Record growth

 MSU marked its 125th anniversary in 2018 with a year of celebratory events.
 Several thousand attended daylong events on 16–17 Feb. featuring family activities, music, fireworks, and speeches commemorating the university's history.
 A newly installed statue of Abraham Lincoln by Bozeman-area artist Jim Dolan was unveiled at a ceremony honoring the former president's contributions to land-grant universities.

 In November 2019, the board of regents voted to raise Cruzado's salary by $150,000, citing her performance as president and amid reports Cruzado had received a larger offer from another university.
 Cruzado declined to name the university that wanted to hire her.
 The 50% raise received support for putting Cruzado's salary in line with other universities' presidents' salaries but also criticism given Montana's median salary ($53,000) and the pay of lower-level employees.
-In 2020, Cruzado's salary stood at $476,524 per year.
+In 2020, Cruzado's salary stood at $476,524.

-Severe snow and cold during the winter of 2019 contributed to the collapses of two gymnasium roofs at the university's Marga Hosaeus Fitness Center.
+Severe snow and cold in 2019 contributed to the collapses of two gymnasium roofs at the university's Marga Hosaeus Fitness Center.
 The center's south gym roof fell during the early morning hours of 7 March, followed two days later by the north gym roof.
-No one was injured in the collapses, and the entire fitness center is in the process of being rebuilt.
-Two inflatable gym structures, known as North and South Dome, exist as temporary replacements until the new Marga Hosaeus Fitness Center is completed.
+No one was injured, and the university decided to completely rebuild the fitness center.
+Two inflatable gym structures, known as North and South Dome, were erected as temporary replacements during the renovations.

-The COVID-19 pandemic in the spring of 2020 forced Montana's public university system to switch to online and remote course delivery midway through the spring semester.
+The COVID-19 pandemic in 2020 forced Montana's public university system to switch to online and remote course delivery midway through the spring semester.
 To help stem the spread of the disease, the university canceled events, encouraged students not to return after spring break, and asked employees to work from home, essentially emptying the campus.
-The in-person spring commencement ceremony was also replaced by an online alternative.
+The spring commencement ceremony was also held online.